 Kildare Ministries provides governance for the seven secondary schools formerly governed by the Victorian Province of the Brigidine Sisters.
-Kildare College is the only Kildare Ministries school in South Australia and has strong links with the other schools in Victoria and New South Wales.
+Kildare College is the only Kildare Ministries school in South Australia and has strong links with the other schools in Victoria, New South Wales and Queensland.

 The Stewardship Council of Kildare College reports to the Kildare Education Ministries Board with the Board providing support to the Principal and Stewardship Council Chair of Kildare.

-Each College is operated by KEM which is responsible for the Catholic ethos and mission of the College and for the administration of the temporal goods assigned to it for its work.
+Each College conducted by KEM is responsible for the Catholic ethos and mission of the school and for the administration of the temporal goods assigned to it for its work.

 The Council has a leadership role within our College, in collaboration with the Principal, by ensuring that the Catholic identity of our College is sustained, developing strategy and policy and overseeing educational standards and finances to take our College into the future.

 We are always looking for more members of the Kildare community who are keen to be involved in our College Council.
-For more information please contact the Principal's secretary via email firstname.lastname@example.org
+For more information please contact the College via email firstname.lastname@example.org